-The Leitner Center now supports LL.M. students from the global south through the Vivian Leitner Global South LL.M.
+The Leitner Center supports LL.M. students from the global south through the Vivian Leitner Global South LL.M.
 Scholars Program.
-Previously, the Leitner Center supported the students below as Leitner LL.M.
+Prior to 2015, the Leitner Center supported students as Leitner LL.M.
 Scholars.

 George Buadi, Justice of the High Court of Ghana